 Prior to joining ACEEE, Harvey trained as a geological oceanographer (PhD.
 Brown University), but turned his attention to indoor air pollution and energy efficiency while on the Princeton University faculty.
 He worked on radon distribution and diagnostics, asbestos, and formaldehyde.
 Harvey's policy and program background includes service as assistant commissioner in the New Jersey Department of Commerce, Energy, and Economic Development, and as policy director of the Center for Global Change, University of Maryland.

 Harvey was technical director of the Geothermal Heat Pump Consortium, responsible for its research and development, environmental programs, and education and training.
-He is active in ASHRAE.
+He was active in ASHRAE for decades, with service on several technical committees, national committees, and Presidential Ad Hoc committees.